 SECTION 1: REAPPOINTMENT OF THE INCUMBENT EXECUTIVE SECRETARY

-1. At the Meeting of the Parties in the year preceding the year in which the Executive Secretary’s term of appointment expires, the Chairperson shall verify with the Executive Secretary his/her interest in being reappointed.
+1. At the Meeting of the Parties in the year preceding the year in which the Executive Secretary’s term of appointment expires, the SIOFA Chairperson shall verify with the Executive Secretary his/her interest in being reappointed.

 2. In the event of a positive reply, the procedure in paragraph 3 and 4 shall be followed.
 The Contracting Parties and Participating Fishing Entities shall be informed of the outcome and the item shall be included in the agenda of the next Meeting of the Parties.
 In the event of a negative reply, the procedure under Section 2 shall be followed.

-3. At the meeting referred to in paragraph 1, the Chairperson shall proceed to verify whether there is consensus among the Meeting of the Parties to re-appoint the incumbent Executive Secretary in accordance with Rule 7 of the Rules of Procedure.
+3. At the meeting referred to in paragraph 1, the SIOFA Chairperson shall proceed to verify whether there is consensus among the Meeting of the Parties to re-appoint the incumbent Executive Secretary in accordance with Rule 7 of the Rules of Procedure.

 4. In the absence of consensus to re-appoint the incumbent Executive Secretary, the process for the selection of the Executive Secretary shall be launched according to the procedure under Section 2.

-5. The Executive Secretary shall assist the Chairperson with the recruitment process.
-If the incumbent Executive Secretary intends to apply or is also an applicant, he/she shall abstain from any involvement in the process and nominate a staff member of the Secretariat to assist the Chairperson, providing that the appointed staff member does not intend to apply for the position.
+5. The Executive Secretary shall assist the SIOFA Chairperson with the recruitment process.
+If the incumbent Executive Secretary intends to apply or is also an applicant, he/she shall abstain from any involvement in the process and nominate a staff member of the Secretariat to assist the SIOFA Chairperson, providing that the appointed staff member does not intend to apply for the position.

 SECTION 2: SELECTION OF THE EXECUTIVE SECRETARY